Donald Riegle: Early life and family

-Donald Wayne Riegle Jr. was born on February 4, 1938, to Donald Wayne Riegle Sr., son of John Louis Riegle, owner of the Riegle Press and future mayor of Flint, MI and Dorothy Grace Riegle in Flint, Michigan.
-Riegle is a graduate of Flint Central High School.
+Donald Wayne Riegle Jr. was born on February 4, 1938 in Flint, Michigan, to Donald Wayne Riegle Sr., son of John Louis Riegle, owner of the Riegle Press and future mayor of Flint, and Dorothy Grace Riegle.
+He is a graduate of Flint Central High School.

-He attended Flint Junior College (now Mott Community College) and Western Michigan University, graduated with a B.A in business administration and economics from the University of Michigan-Flint in 1960, and received an M.B.A. in finance from Michigan State University in 1961.
+Riegle attended Flint Junior College (now Mott Community College) and Western Michigan University, graduated with a bachelor's degree in business administration and economics from the University of Michigan–Flint in 1960, and received an MBA in finance from Michigan State University in 1961.

 Riegle was employed by IBM as a financial analyst from 1961 to 1964.
-He completed required course work for doctoral studies in business and government relations at Harvard Business School, 1964 to 1966 before he left to run for Congress.
+Between 1964 and 1966, he completed required course work for doctoral studies in business and government relations at Harvard Business School before he left to run for Congress.
 Riegle taught at Michigan State University, Boston University, the University of Southern California, and Harvard University.

 Political life

+U.S. Representative

 In 1966, Richard Nixon persuaded Riegle to return to Michigan to run for Congress.

 Riegle was then 28 years old and considered to be a moderate Republican.
 Nixon attended an early campaign fundraiser, and talked up Riegle's prospects to reporters.

 Riegle defeated incumbent Democratic U.S. Representative John C. Mackie, to be elected from Michigan's 7th congressional district to the 90th Congress.
 Mackie was one of the Michigan Five Fluke Freshmen who lost their seats after a single term.
-Riegle was subsequently re-elected as a Republican in the next three elections.

-In 1973, Riegle changed party affiliation to become a Democrat over differences with the Nixon-Agnew Administration regarding the Vietnam War and the "Southern strategy".
+In 1973, Riegle changed party affiliation to become a Democrat over differences with the Richard Nixon administration regarding the Vietnam War and the Southern strategy.
 He was re-elected as a Democrat to the 94th Congress.
 He did not run for reelection to the House in 1976, but announced his candidacy for the U.S. Senate to succeed retiring Senator Philip Hart and defeated Michigan Secretary of State Richard H. Austin and fellow Congressman James G. O'Hara in the Democratic primary.
 He defeated Republican Congressman Marvin L. Esch in the general election.

+In 1973 Riegle was one of the co-sponsors of H.R.
+8163, a bill to prevent discrimination on the basis of sex or marital status in the granting of credit, also known as the Equal Credit Opportunity Act.
+Sponsored by Congresswoman Bella Abzug, the Equal Credit Opportunity was passed by the House and the Senate in 1974 and was signed into law by President Gerald Ford on October 28, 1974.